The Nitric Acid Climate Action Group

 Nitrous oxide (N2O) is a highly potent greenhouse gas, with a global warming potential 265 times that of carbon dioxide (CO2).
 One major source of N2O emissions is the manufacture of nitric acid, which is used for producing nitrogen-based fertiliser.
 Although effective abatement technologies are available at comparably low cost, N2O from the production of nitric acid continues to be emitted into the atmosphere in most countries in the world.

-In a new drive to realise this mitigation potential, the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) has launched the Nitric Acid Climate Action Group (NACAG).
-The NACAG initiative aims to assure global abatement of N2O emissions from nitric acid production by 2020.
+In a new drive to realise this mitigation potential, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has launched the Nitric Acid Climate Action Group (NACAG).
+The NACAG initiative aims to assure global abatement of N2O emissions from nitric acid production.
 Its vision is to incentivise the installation of appropriate abatement technologies in all nitric acid production plants worldwide.

 Governments, plant operators, further international donors as well as other stakeholders are welcome to join this global action group and, in so doing, to contribute to the worldwide transformation of the nitric acid sector.